Published January 13, 2021

 If you need to find another internet connection, consider checking with competing internet service providers in your area for faster service, if available.

 You might also consider using reputable Wi-Fi hotspots in public locations—UB offers access to eduroam on campus and in select parking lots.
-Eduroam is also available at several other universities all over the U.S., and the world.
+Eduroam is also available for free use by UB faculty, staff and students at several other universities all over the U.S., and the world.